appsmithorg/appsmith-docs/website/docs/getting-started/tutorials/customer-support-tool/add-new-tickets.md

 1. On the *Entity Explorer*, under **JS Objects** section, click on **utils**.

-2. You have to write a new function in the **utils** JS Object to generate a unique ID for the new record before calling the **createTicket** insert query.
+2. You have to write a new function in the **utils** JS Object to call the **createTicket** insert query.
 Post running the insert query, we want to refresh the List to show the newly added ticket and then close the Modal.
-Below the **getFilteredTickets** function.
-Add a comma `,` after the end of the function denoted by `}`.
-Write the function as follows:
+Below the **getFilteredTickets** function that you wrote earlier, add a comma `,` at the end of the function denoted by `}`.
+Write a new function as shown below:

 ```javascript
 createTicket: async () => {